patricklin26/patricklin26.github.io/index.md

   immune checkpoint receptor signaling
   innate immunity
 - **Evolutionary genomics:**
-  evolution of gene expression through microRNA targeing
+  the contribution by microRNA to gene expression evolution.
-  genetic incompatibiliy - disease associated amino acid residues in one species could be the wild-type in another species.
+  genetic incompatibiliy - disease-associated amino acid residues in one species could be the wild-type in another species.

 ## News